isratosso/ComandosLinux/ComandosLinux&Docker.md

 11.`whoami` saber el usuario con el que estoy en la sesión actual.

+      itossog964@ubuntu-ulacit:~$ whoami
+      itossog964

 12.`exit` cerrar terminal.

 13.`man + comando a preguntar` ayuda de un comando, aparece un tipo de manual para la mayoría de los comandos.

+    Clear(1)                    General Commands Manual                   clear(1)
+    NAME
+       clear - clear the terminal screen
+    SYNOPSIS
+       clear [-Ttype] [-V] [-x]
+    DESCRIPTION
+       clear  clears your screen if this is possible, including its scrollback buffer (if the extended “E3” capability is defined).   clear  looks  in the environment for the terminal type given by the environment variable TERM, and then in the terminfo database to determine how to  clear  the screen.
+       clear  writes  to  the  standard output.
+You can redirect the standard output to a file (which  prevents  clear  from  actually  clearing  the screen),  and  later  cat  the  file to the screen, clearing it at that point.
+    OPTIONS
+       -T type
+            indicates the type of terminal.
+Normally this option is  unneces‐ Manual page clear(1) line 1 (press h for help or q to quit)

 14.`cat + ruta del archivo` mostrar contenido de un archivo.